cslu-nlp/PerceptronixPointNever/README.md

 Following Collins, the same features, including orthographic features, are used regardless of word frequency.

 PPN has been tested on CPython 3.4 and PyPy3 (2.3.1, corresponding to Python 3.2); the latter is much, much faster.
-It requires three third-party packages: `nltk` and `jsonpickle` from PyPI and my own `nlup` library, residing in Github; see `requirements.txt` for the versions used for testing.
+It requires three third-party packages: `nltk` and `jsonpickle` from PyPI and my own `nlup` library, available from Github; see `requirements.txt` for the versions used for testing.

 Usage
 -----